In order to understand the child’s needs, primarily we must be acquainted with their nature and origin.

 Life needs can be reduced to a single basic need that, from the very birth, is integrated into human nature and acts with such a force that even the developed consciousness cannot oppose it.

 That is the need expressed through the drive for self-preservation.
 It occurs in all areas of life as two types of needs:

 Physiological needs arise as a need for:

 - Satisfying sexuality

-The instinct for sustaining life and survival are the first physiological manifestations of biological needs that we see in a child immediately after birth.
-In fact, these are the only functions that can describe the behavior of the newborn.
-It feeds by urges, when it is sated, it sleeps, which is the result of a pleasant feeling, when it is hungry –it cries, because of the unpleasant feeling caused by the hunger.
-The newborn has an irresistible need to sleep.
-When it’s warm, when it’s dry, when it’s not bothered with stimuli from the environment or from its own body, it immediately falls asleep, and cries when something disturbs the dream, because something creates a feeling of discomfort, such as: hunger, cold, wet diaper, abdominal nausea, noise, excessive light and other irritations.
+The instinct for sustaining life and survival is the first physiological manifestation of biological needs that we see in a child immediately after birth.
+The newborn feeds by urges, when it is sated, it sleeps, which is the result of a pleasant feeling, and cries, because of the unpleasant feeling caused by the hunger.

 Each of their successful accomplishments brings with them a sense of comfort while long-standing inability causes a feeling of dissatisfaction.

 Psychological needs arise as a need for: